 So the .44 Smith & Wesson Magnum was the worlds most powerful handgun for only four years!

-The iconic Model 29 .44 Magnum will forever be associated with Clint Eastwood's Dirty Harry and with any webpage or mention of the big .44 it is now mandatory to mention Dirty Harry as it is now so incredibly synonymous.
+The iconic Model 29 .44 Magnum will forever be associated with Clint Eastwood's Dirty Harry and also with any webpage or mention of the big .44.
+It is now mandatory to mention Dirty Harry as it is now so incredibly synonymous.

 Saying that though, any person hit with a single .44 Magnum round anywhere in the main torso would be killed instantly as the trauma and shock the bullet produces on impact is so massive.
 Someone once suggested it would be like getting hit by a freight train.